 Can Big Dogs and Small Dogs Co-Exist in a Family?

-Posted on April 2, 2014 under Dog Topics
+Posted on April 2, 2014 under Dog Training and Behavior

 By Dr. Fiona, a veterinarian and writer for the pet insurance agency, Pets Best.

 Hi, I’m Dr. Fiona Caldwell and I’m a veterinarian at Idaho Veterinary Hospital.
 Today I’m answering a question from a pet owner submitted to Pets Best on the company’s Facebook page.